ntemena720/PredictAppleIncome/README.md

 # Predicting Apple Net Income

 This shiny application predicts Apple's net income based from the number of sold iPhone and Macs.
 Income prediction is based from Apple's SEC 10K data from 2005 to 2016.
+To view this app in action: https://noeltemena.shinyapps.io/predicting_apple_income_ii/

 ![AppleIncome](https://github.com/ntemena720/PredictAppleIncome/blob/master/apple.PNG)